 Child marriage is often employed by families out of financial desperation, and only offers short-term economic relief.
 If encouraged to stay in school, these girls can live full lives and will be better equipped to help support their families in later years.
-At the Abdulla Al Baradoni School, our girls laugh, play, and learn.
+At their school, our girls laugh, play, and learn.
 This is critical, not only for the girl, but for the next generation, as each girl that evades child marriage will likely prevent her own children from marrying early.

 Watch our girls in action here!